 What are the risks of Intrahepatic Cholestasis of Pregnancy (ICP)?

 ICP poses several risks that are of great concern.
-It is associated with an increased risk of stillbirth (intrauterine fetal demise), premature labor, fetal distress, maternal hemorrhaging and meconium passage in utero.
+It is associated with an increased risk of stillbirth (intrauterine fetal demise), preterm labor, fetal distress, respiratory distress, maternal hemorrhaging and meconium passage in utero.
 Please review in more detail below to understand the risks.

 What is the treatment for Intrahepatic Cholestasis of Pregnancy (ICP)?